 On May 29, 2003, Arch Coal entered into a definitive agreement to acquire (1) Vulcan, which owns all of the common equity of Triton, and (2) all of the preferred units of Triton, for a purchase price of \$364.0 million.
 Consummation of the transaction is subject to various conditions, including the receipt by Arch Coal and Vulcan of all necessary governmental and regulatory consents and other customary conditions.
 On January 30, 2004, Arch Coal entered into a definitive agreement to sell Triton's Buckskin mine to Kiewit Mining Acquisition Company for \$82.0 million, subject to various conditions, including the closing of Arch Coal's acquisition of Triton.
-On March 30, 2004, the Federal Trade Commission informed Arch Coal that it will file a lawsuit in federal district court to block Arch Coal's acquisition of Triton.
+On April 1 2004, the Federal Trade Commission filed a complaint in the U.S. District Court for the District of Columbia seeking a preliminary injunction to block Arch Coal's acquisition of Triton.
+Arch Coal intends to defend the transaction in a hearing scheduled to begin on June 21, 2004.
 Arch Coal would finance the acquisition of Triton with cash and borrowed funds.